-Applicants must have a 70 or above on the district magnet matrix and are eligible for HISD transportation.
+Applicants must have an 80 or above on the district magnet matrix to qualify for Computer Science and a 70 or above on the district magnet matrix to qualify for all other CTE transfers.
+Students who live in the HISD attendance zone are eligible for HISD transportation on a CTE transfer.